duncanabraham/keystore/README.md

 - `PORT`: The port number on which the server will run, e.g., 3000.
 - `PEMPATH`: Path to your SSL certificate `.pem` file for HTTPS.
 - `DATA_STORE`: Filename for the JSON database that stores application secrets and user data.
+- `NODE_ENV`: The environment, either development or production
 - `AUTH_KEY`: A secret key used internally for additional security layers.
 - `JWT_SECRET`: Used to sign and verify JWTs, generate using `./keygen`.
 - `REFRESH_TOKEN_SECRET`: Used to sign and verify Refresh Tokens, generate using `./keygen`.